sanyam-singhal/research_daily/content/blog/cool-program-synthesis-framework.md

 COOL's strength lies in its unique blend of symbolic reasoning (CoL) and neural network learning (NNFC).
 The researchers rigorously evaluated COOL's performance through both static and dynamic experiments:

+* **Static Experiments**:
-## Static Experiments:  These experiments used pre-trained neural networks and controlled conditions to isolate the impact of CoL.  They compared multiple groups: a baseline DSL, a heuristic-enhanced DSL, and a CoL DSL (with and without neural networks).
-This allowed for a clear assessment of CoL's contribution to improved accuracy and efficiency. {.contentSectionHeader}
+These experiments used pre-trained neural networks and controlled conditions to isolate the impact of CoL.  They compared multiple groups: a baseline DSL, a heuristic-enhanced DSL, and a CoL DSL (with and without neural networks).
+This allowed for a clear assessment of CoL's contribution to improved accuracy and efficiency.

+* **Dynamic Experiments**:

-## Dynamic Experiments: These experiments evaluated COOL under more realistic conditions with varying task domains and difficulties.
+These experiments evaluated COOL under more realistic conditions with varying task domains and difficulties.
 Neural networks were trained during the synthesis process, reflecting real-world scenarios.
-This phase revealed the robustness and adaptability of the NNFC mechanism in handling dynamic challenges. {.contentSectionHeader}
+This phase revealed the robustness and adaptability of the NNFC mechanism in handling dynamic challenges.

 Performance was meticulously measured using several metrics: accuracy, average tree operations, average transformation pairs, average neural network invocations, and average time spent.
 Both relational and symbolic program synthesis tasks of varying complexity served as benchmarks.